elucidata/storefront/ReadMe.md

 Weighing in at ~5kB, **Storefront** is a simple flux implementation that supports all the primary elements of [Facebook's flux pattern](https://facebook.github.io/flux/).
 Here are the main differences:

-- Metaphors are slightly different.
 - No separate constants file to manage event names.
 - Makes the dispatcher an internal detail that consumers don't worry about.
-(No dispatcherToken[^1])
+(No dispatcherToken<sup>1</sup>)
 - Encapsulates all the Flux details within the store module, exposing only operational methods (queries and actions).

-**Storefront Metaphors**

-- **Clerks** are responsible for dispatching actions and handling any async (api) operations before sending to the dispatcher.
-- **Stores** handle the clerk actions, manage and provide access to the internal data structure(s), and send notifications when said data has changed.

 ## Docs